daltyboy11/vocab/readme.md

 words to show you.

 ## Adding words to your vocabulary list
-You add a word by providing its name, definition, and optinally what part of speech to which it belongs
+You add a word by providing its name, definition, and optionally what part of speech it belongs to

 `vocab add peregrination "a long and meandering journel" noun`